Employer of record in Mexico

 Population

-Mexico has a population of 127 million citizens.
-About 1/5 of the population lives in or near Mexico City (the capital) and the neighboring State of Mexico, which together house 25.1 million people.
+Mexico has a population of approximately 129 million inhabitants (2025 estimate, CONAPO/UN data), making it the most populous Spanish-speaking country in the world.
+Around 22% of the population lives in or near Mexico City and the State of Mexico, which together form one of the largest metropolitan areas globally (approximately 22–23 million people).

 Economic opportunities